armbian/documentation/docs/Process_CI.md

 ### Blacklisting

-Autogeneration is excluded for boards that are on black lists:
+Autogeneration is excluded for boards that are on blacklists:

 ```
 userpatches/targets-automation.blacklist